 Bali Treasures produces djembe from two materials.
 One is PVC and the other one is Plantation grown Mahognay and Jackfruit wood.
-Bali Treasures holds the global patent for making the djembes from PVC.
-Making a wooden djembe is a long process from log wood to djembe drum.
+Bali Treasures holds the global patent for making the drums from PVC.
+Making a wooden djembe is a long process from logwood to drum.

-First of all the log wood is legally bought from government.
+First of all the logwood is legally bought from the government.
 The log woods come in sizes.
 It is cut into desired heights and wood barks are peeled by both workers and machine.
-The log wood is then lathed using machine and hand carved by skilled workers to make a drum shell.
-The skilled workers lathe the log wood into many sizes and shapes according to the market demand.
+The logwood is then lathed using machine and hand carved by skilled workers to make a drum shell.
+The skilled workers lathe the logwood into many sizes and shapes according to the market demand.

-The drum shell is then soaked into pesticide liquid for hours in order to exterminate bugs in the wood.
-The drum shell is then moved to a warehouse to let it stabilize and put in oven to dry up the excess water content.
-Not to forget the drum needs to have a barring edge formed to create the proper djembe sounds .
+The drum shell is then soaked in pesticide liquid for hours in order to exterminate bugs in the wood.
+The drum shell is then moved to a warehouse to let it stabilize and put in the oven to dry up the excess water content.
+Not to forget the drum needs to have a barring edge formed to create the proper djembe sounds.

 Now the drum is ready to be fitted with goat skin drum head, painted or carved.
 Depending on the models the drum is carved by master carver into various models or painted into many creative designs.
 The process looks simple but needs a lot of attention and experiences to produce it.